apache/cordova-windows/README.md

 Includes Windows universal app template to build [Apache Cordova](http://cordova.apache.org) applications that target Windows 8.0, Windows 8.1 and Windows Phone 8.1.
 An Apache Cordova based applications is, at the core, an application written with web technology: HTML, CSS and JavaScript.

+(Warning: Windows8 has been deprecated, please update your applications to target Windows 8.1)

 [Apache Cordova](http://cordova.apache.org) is a project of [The Apache Software Foundation (ASF)](http://apache.org)

 Requires